crmorgan/nservicebus-intro/README.md

 2. Delete the existing two handler classes in the Shipping.Endpoints folder.

 ### Saga Data ###
 Sagas persist data using a [persister](https://docs.particular.net/persistence/) that is registered with the endpoint.

-The `Infrastructure.EndpointConfigurationBuilder` is already doing this for you and is using the [LearningPersister](https://docs.particular.net/persistence/learning/) which simulates Saga persistence.
+1. Edit the `Shipping.Endpoints.Host.Start` method to use the `WithPersistence` method of the `Infrastructure.EndpointConfigurationBuilder`.
+This will register the [LearningPersister](https://docs.particular.net/persistence/learning/) which simulates Saga persistence.
+    ```cs
+    var endpointConfiguration = new EndpointConfigurationBuilder(EndpointName, connectionString)
+                                            .WithPersistence()
+                                            .Build();
+    ```

-1. Create a `ShippingPolicyData` class that has properties to track whether or not the `OrderPlaced` and `OrderBilled` events have been received.
+2. Create a `ShippingPolicyData` class that has properties to track whether or not the `OrderPlaced` and `OrderBilled` events have been received.
 Since this data is only used by the Saga it can be an internal class to `ShippingPolicy`.
     ```cs
     public class ShippingPolicy : Saga<ShippingPolicyData>, IAmStartedByMessages<OrderPlaced>, IAmStartedByMessages<OrderBilled>
     {